AGoblinKing/EarthRock/LOG.md

     - Runs weaves in real time
  - [ ] Restricted Stitches
     - This is for cards and other well defined Stitches
+ - [ ] Remove name from everything but Stitches
  - [ ]